bohnea/Santa-s-Helpers/README.md

 ### Gift
 * holds information describing a gift
 * notable details:
-  * a GiftFactory class (Factory pattern) is used to create new gifts from JSON input (GiftInput class)
   * each gift has a certain quantity that gets reduced by one when the gift is distributed to a child